Oversupply is when your breasts produce more milk than your baby needs. This can be stressful for both you and your baby.

 Block feeding

-When you have been breastfeeding for 6 weeks, think about trying a block feeding routine.
+When you have been breastfeeding for 6 weeks, it may help to try a block feeding routine.
 This is when you feed with only 1 of your breasts for a certain amount of time.

 Cold compress